mariha/solar-data-analysis/README.md

 solar-data-analysis
 ===================

+General measurement method of an average sunlight power at a given location.
+The method is used to improve low-energy houses built by [Dworek Polski](www.dworekpolski.pl).

 Data source: ftp://ftp-cdc.dwd.de/pub/CDC/observations_germany/climate/hourly/solar

 Source code: https://github.com/marycha/solar-data-analysis

-Sample input and output data for Potsdam (Berlin) station is committed together with the source code.
+Sample input and output data for Potsdam (Berlin) station is kept together with the source code.

 Program structure